-School of Music Technology & Creativity: Music Technology Lab
+School of Music Technology and Creativity:

 Knowing how to work creatively with music technology is an essential skill that every 21st century musician needs to own, to ensure that when it comes to writing, recording, or performing music, they are ahead of the curve, and are able to hit the ground running with whatever project or new opportunity comes along, and be successful.

-The VCM’s “Music Tech Lab” is located at the VCM’s downtown location, 900 Johnson Street, in what was formerly a more traditional theory/composition classroom.
-State-of-the-art computer workstations (iMacs) and audio equipment now await students, offering many of the industry standard professional software titles, including:
+The VCM’s Pitt and Sheila Linder Music Technology and Creativity Lab is located at the VCM’s downtown location, 900 Johnson Street, in what was formerly a more traditional theory/composition classroom.
+State-of-the-art computer workstations (iMacs) and audio equipment await students, offering many of the industry standard professional software titles, including:

-- Digital Notation Software – Finale, and Sibelius
+- Digital Notation Software – Finale, and Sibelius;

 Students also have the opportunity to learn about performing live with electronic and virtual instruments, including polyphonic synthesizers, sequencing, Ableton Live PUSH, electric 4 and 5-string violins, and much more.

-Recording & Production Project Award offered for 2020-2021
+Recording & Production Project Award

-Newly launched in May 2019, the Recording & Production Project Award is intended to support current students of the VCM, developing as emerging music artists, who aspire to record themselves and/or other emerging music artists, through a personal or collaborative creative and entrepreneurial project.
+Launched in May 2019, the Recording & Production Project Award is intended to support current students of the VCM*, developing as emerging music artists, who aspire to record themselves and/or other emerging music artists, through a personal or collaborative creative and entrepreneurial project.

 Rules and Criteria

-b) Have final creative control over the proposed project; and
+- Have final creative control over the proposed project; and

-c) Adhere to international intellectual property rights standards and cultural ownership protocols.
+- Adhere to international intellectual property rights standards and cultural ownership protocols.

 Additional Application Requirements

-1) Provide a written statement in text boxes below (700 words max) covering the following topics:
+- Provide a written statement in text boxes below (700 words max) covering the following topics:

-b) A short synopsis about the applicant’s musical training, and knowledge/skills/experience accumulated to date in the area of recording and production;
+- A short synopsis about the applicant’s musical training, and knowledge/skills/experience accumulated to date in the area of recording and production;

-c) Potential impact the project award will have on the applicant’s development as an Emerging Artist, and how the project might contribute to the Greater Victoria music culture.
+- Comment on the potential impact the project award will have on the applicant’s development as an Emerging Artist, and how the project might contribute to the Greater Victoria music culture.

-Note: the amount awarded will be equal to the lesser of 80% of budget expenses or the maximum award amount of $1200.
+- Provide a project budget, listing anticipated expenses, and sources of revenue beyond the award funding requested.
+Note: The amount awarded will be equal to the lesser of 80% of the budget expenses, or the maximum award amount of $1200.

-CONGRATULATIONS FOR OUR AWARD RECIPIENT!
+CONGRATULATIONS TO OUR AWARD RECIPIENTS!

-- 2019-2020 Alyra Myrkwood (VCM/Camosun Postsecondary Diploma)
+- Alyra Myrkwood (2019)